danielSoler93/Pele_scripts/README.md

     - **Optional arguments:** <br />
     **-f** "file" (Output file) --> default: ./box.pdb The script will create a box.pdb with a cubic box showing pele's conformational space.
+    - **Output:** <br />
+    The script will create a box.pdb with the exploration box inside the control file.

 - plotAdaptive.py
     - **Description:**  <br />